ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Introduction

-To validate our design, we conducted a controlled evaluation study and interviews with 12 writers comparing ABScribe with a widely-used baseline worklow consisting of an AI integrated rich text editor based on GPT-4, with a chat-based AI assistant.
-Our findings demonstrate that ABScribe significantly reduces subjective task workload ($d = 1.20, p<0.001, $), and enhances user perceptions of the revision process ($d = 2.41, p<0.001$), compared to the baseline.
-The key contributions of our work are as follows: \begin{enumerate} \item The design and implementation of ABScribe, an LLM-enhanced writing interface that supports the rapid exploration of multiple text variations in human-AI co-writing tasks. \item The results of a 12-participant user study with writers demonstrating the efficacy of the ABScribe interface ensemble and its advantages over a commonly used baseline workflow, and user perspectives on how writers explore multiple variations in human-AI co-writing tasks using a linear and non-linear revision process. \end{enumerate}
+To validate our design, we conducted a controlled evaluation study involving revision tasks and interviews with 12 writers comparing ABScribe with a widely-used baseline worklow consisting of an AI integrated rich text editor based on GPT-4, with a chat-based conversational AI assistant.
+Our findings demonstrate that ABScribe significantly reduces subjective task workload ($d = 1.20, p < 0.001, $), and enhances user perceptions of the revision process ($d = 2.\text{41}, p < 0.001$), compared to the baseline.
+The key contributions of our work are as follows: \begin{enumerate} \item The design and implementation of ABScribe, an LLM-enhanced writing interface that supports the rapid exploration and organization of multiple text variations in human-AI co-writing tasks.
+We have made the full code for ABScribe open source and accessible via GitHub\footnote{Link to GiHub Repository: \href{https://github.com/mohireza/abscribe/}{https://github.com/mohireza/abscribe/}}. \item The results of a 12-participant user study with writers demonstrating the efficacy of the ABScribe interface ensemble and its advantages over a commonly used baseline workflow, and user perspectives on how writers explore multiple variations in human-AI co-writing tasks using a linear and non-linear revision process. \end{enumerate}